 I concentrated in environmental planning and sustainable development.

 What was your impression of Harvard and the GSD before you came?

 I did the Career Discovery summer program at the GSD in 2010.
 I highly recommend the program.
 I think it offered a unique and thorough lens into the GSD as well as the specific programs/departments.

-GSD Green Design is planning a series of debates between faculty members from different Harvard schools (i.e. FAS, HBS, HLS, HKS, GSD) on potentially contentious sustainability topics/issues.
+GSD Green Design hosted a series of debates between faculty members from different Harvard schools (i.e. FAS, HBS, HLS, HKS, GSD) on potentially contentious sustainability topics/issues.

-Are you writing a thesis?
-What is your topic and why did you choose it?
+Did you write a thesis?
+What was your topic and why did you choose it?

-I am not planning on writing a thesis, instead opting for additional studios.
+I didn't, instead opting for additional studios.
 The focus on the studio pedagogy was one of the most attractive components of the MUP program at the GSD.

 What has been the most surprising aspect of the GSD?

 What has been your favorite class or project?
 Why?

 The major project of first semester core studio (Fenway, Kenmore Longwood area of Boston) effectively combined a lot of coursework and technical skills gained throughout the semester.